 As the Princess continued to speak, Audrey stood before us with teapot in hand, cocking her head from side to side, herky-jerky, moving in mechanical degrees.
 The automaton’s shiny porcelain face remained expressionless, as rigid as the teapot, conveying no emotion at all.

 “Would you like more tea, Ma’am?”

 Dr. Jafata’s laboratory was located further down the cobblestone drive.
 It was a warm and sunny day, and we decided to walk the few hundred yards to the low brick building.
 Though she looked as if she could use the exercise, Princess Franziska chose to remain in the atrium and play her flugelhorn.

-“What in the world is the advantage of breeding livestock so small?”
+“Why in the world would there be an advantage to breeding livestock so small?”
 Captain Galloway walked close to the fence line, and he craned his head to have a better look.